nfredrik/mickarucken/README.md

 My plan was to use LoRa with either Helium or TTN as provider.
 It turns out that none of these providers have coverage in this area.
-My plan changed to either use LoRa from my apartment since Helium have coverage in this area and if that don't work go for WIFI
+My plan changed to either use LoRa from my apartment since Helium have coverage in this area and if that don't work go for WiFi

-The purpose with application was to monitor  temperature and humidity and see if the temperature changes over time and and there is temperatures at the level of Frost.This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.
+The purpose with the application was to monitor  temperature and humidity and see if the temperature changes over time and and there is temperatures at the level of [Frost](https://en.wikipedia.org/wiki/Frost).This typically happens during the night when the air temperature drops and moisture in the air condenses and freezes on surfaces like grass, car windows, and roofs.